MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/wave-is-not-eligible.md

 ---
 title: Wave isn't eligible for cleanup
-description: Provides a resolution for the wave isn't eligible for cleanup error.
+description: Provides a resolution for the Wave isn't eligible for cleanup error.
 author: Mirzaab
 ms.date: 04/15/2021
 ms.topic: troubleshooting